 Things to Do in Calgary

-The population of Calgary is diverse, with a median age of 36.
-It is easy to understand why so many people are drawn to the area when accounting for the wealth of opportunities for outdoor activities, nightlife, museums, and restaurants.
-Calgary is known for its annual Calgary Stampede held every July, and the city also has several sports teams like the Flames hockey team, Stampeders football team, and even the Roughnecks lacrosse team.
-There is no shortage of things to do while in Calgary.
+Fun is never hard to find in Cowtown!
+Calgary is known for its annual Calgary Stampede, held every July.
+The city also has several sports teams like the Flames hockey team, Stampeders football team, and even the Roughnecks lacrosse team.
+There is no shortage of things to do in Calgary.

 Outdoor Activities in Calgary

 Calgary has more than 20,000 acres of parkland available for public use by Calgary's residents.
-Some of the best parks in Calgary are Fish Creek Provencial Park and Nose Hill Park.
-For those who love hiking, Calgary has its fair share of beautiful trails nearby.
-Big Hill Springs and Grassi Lakes Trail are two that stand out as fan favorites.
+Some of the best parks in Calgary are Fish Creek Provincial Park and Nose Hill Park.
+Calgary has its fair share of beautiful trails nearby for those who love hiking.
+Big Hill Springs and Grassi Lakes Trail are two that stand out as fan favourites.

 Restaurants, Breweries, and Bars in Calgary